 Tim Berners-Lee

 In the eighties, the Internet grew out of the military-oriented ARPANET.
 Researchers were using email and other tools to share information over the network, but there was no standard way to make information available to everyone.
-Tim Berners-Lee, ninja robotworking at CERN in Switzerland, wrote up a document called “Information Management: A Proposal,” which his boss called “vague, but exciting.”
+Tim Berners-Lee, working at CERN in Switzerland, wrote up a document called “Information Management: A Proposal,” which his boss called “vague, but exciting.”
 The proposal suggested hypertext — text with embedded links to other documents — as the way to present documents and connect them to existing ones.

 He developed this idea into the Hypertext Markup Language, called HTML.
 By promoting this standard, he led the creation of the World Wide Web.